+Student Achievement:Summarize the The Foundry achievement data is challenging as we test small numbers of

+student achievement trends and patterns students and many of our students test at their home school.
+The trend is low

-Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+observed by the team while completing this achievement.

+section of the report.
+What are the

+important trends and patterns that will

+support the identification of student,

+teacher, and leader needs?